Tribes2-Community/tribes2wiki/src/content/docs/start/introduction-to-tribes-2.md

 ### Weapons

 -   **Blaster**: The blaster is basically the 'pistol' of Tribes 2.
 Overall, most players consider it to be pretty useless, but it actually does have a few uses.
 Either way, in most cases, you are better off with a different weapon unless you know what you're doing.
+Only weapon in Tribes 2 that goes through shield pack.
 -   **[Spinfusor](/weapons/spinfusor "Spinfusor")**: This is definitely the most popular Tribes 2 weapon.
 It's similar to a 'rocket launcher' in that it fires an explosive projectile in a straight line.
 You'll be hard pressed to find a player who doesn't use a spinfusor as much as possible, and for good reason.
 You can also [mine-disc](/weapons/mine-disc "Mine-disc") with it.
 -   **[Chaingun](/weapons/chaingun "Chaingun")**: The chaingun is another weapon that ranks up there with the spinfusor in terms of popularity, and for good reason as well.
 This is definitely the most important weapon to master in the game, as it can kill opponents faster than any other.
 -   **[Grenade launcher](/weapons/grenade-launcher "Grenade launcher")**: Another good weapon to master.
 In the right situation, the grenade launcher can kill people even more easily than the chaingun.
 This is one of the two weapons where the projectile is actually affected by gravity.